Tencent/tencent-ml-images/README.md

 * [2018/12/19] We simplify the procedure of downloading images.
 Please see [Download Images](#download-images).
 <!--- * [2018/12/22] We release one ArXiv manuscript at XXX, to demonstrate the details of our database, the loss function and training algorithm, as well as results.  --->
+* [2019/01/08] Our manuscript of this open-source project has been released on [ArXiv](https://arxiv.org/abs/1901.01703).
+It presents more details of the database, the loss function, the training algorithm, and more experimental results.

 # Contents